rackerlabs/support-how-to/content/how-to/exchange/add-multiple-contacts-to-exchange/index.md

 product_url: exchange
 ---

-Exchange only allows internal addresses for email forwarding and distribution lists.
-To use an external address for either of these functions, it must be set up as a contact which is simply an Exchange alias that points to a real mailbox outside of your domain.
+Microsoft&reg; Exchange&reg; allows only internal addresses for email forwarding and distribution lists.
+To use an external address for either of these functions, you must set it up as a contact, which is simply an Exchange alias that points to a real mailbox outside of your domain.

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/).

-2. In the Microsoft Exchange section, click the **Contacts** link.
+2. In the **Microsoft Exchange** section, click **Contacts**.

    {{<image alt="Contacts link highlighted." src="cp-contacts.jpg" title="Contacts link highlighted.">}}

 3. If you have multiple domains, select the appropriate domain name.
-Or, to change domains, click the **Change Domain** link.
+Or, to change domains, click **Change Domain**.

-4. Click the **Add Multiple Contacts** button.
+4. Click **Add Multiple Contacts**.

-5. Create a CSV or Excel file, containing the information detailed in the **Data Format** section:
+5. Create a CSV or Excel&reg; file containing the information detailed in the **Data Format** section:

    Use the following column headers: